 (b) used for the purpose of ingress to or egress from that whole or portion, advertising, parking vehicles, storing goods, loading or unloading goods or passengers or for any other purpose necessary or desirable for the convenient occupation of that whole or portion.

+[Section 136 amended by No. 28 of 2010 s.
+62.]

 137. Applications in respect of heritage land

 (1) This section applies to land to which section 78 of the Heritage of Western Australia Act 1990 applies.